dilshan-g/drupal-composer-kickstart/README.md

 # drupal-composer-kickstart
 Provides a puphpet based virtual environment with a Drupal installation

+### prerequisites

+To run this vm you should install the below list:

+- Vagrant 1.8.*
+- VirtualBox latest version
+- vagrant-hostsupdater plugin
+   - You don't have to worry about adding box ip into your etc/hosts when you have this plugin.
+- Composer latest version

+### Installation

 This simple drupal based vm can be setup using few steps:

 1) Clone the repository `git@github.com:dilshan-g/drupal-composer-kickstart.git`.